Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Introduction and main results

 Results for the general case, i.e. without Assumption~\eqref{simple}, are stated and proved in Section~\ref{App:A}.
-In fact, they are easily deduced from the results under~\eqref{simple} by a simple space-time transformation.
+In fact, they are easily deduced from the results under~\eqref{simple} by means of a simple space-time transformation.